 When you wake up this morning, you will find yourself in the romantic French capital.
 You can, of course, explore this timeless city at your leisure, although two sightseeing options are available to you.
-You can join a city tour of Paris by coach, on which you will see the most important monuments including the Eiffel Tower, Notre Dame and the Champs-Elysées.
+You can join a city tour of Paris by coach, on which you will see the most important monuments including the Eiffel Tower, Arc de Triomphe and the Champs-Elysées.
 A walking tour of the artists’ quarter Montmartre, with its panoramic view of Paris is also offered.
 With its narrow, winding streets its charming, cobbled squares filled with watercolour painters and sketch artists, Montmartre is the picture-postcard idea of Paris.
 Paris by night, when all her landmarks are beautifully illuminated, is truly unforgettable.
 This evening, in the City of Lights, you can join an illuminated cruise of the River Seine, a perfect end to your cruise.

 Day 8 – Homeward bound